-Pilots who are not named but fit the Open Pilot Warranty which can also be called the Open Pilot Clause can fly your aircraft with your permission but only if they fit ALL of the requirements listed.
+Pilots who are not named but fit the Open Pilot Warranty / Open Pilot Clause can fly your aircraft with your permission but only if they fit ALL of the requirements listed.

 If you would like a pilot to fly your aircraft who neither is named or fits all the requirements of the Open Pilot Warranty / Open Pilot Clause call us and we can get a quote and with your request add them to your insurance policy by endorsing the aircraft insurance policy with the additional pilot.

 If you rent or borrow other aircraft frequently or want Physical Damage / Hull Damage coverage you should consider purchasing a Non-Owned Aircraft Insurance Policy.
 ZANETTE Aviation Insurance offers several Non-Owned Insurance Policies which are for either CFI or Personal Use and are split into different rates for Fixed Single Engine Airplane, Fixed Single & Multi Engine Airplane, and Rotor Wing / Helicopter policies.
 The Non-Owned Rotor Wing policy also includes the use of Fixed Single Engine Airplanes.